upbound/docs/content/getstarted-devex/create-controllers.md

 Next validate your control plane project state to verify the resources created by locally invoking the API.

-Update your `up` CLI context to your control plane, which will be named after the project (`upbound-qs`) by default:
+Update your `up` CLI context to your control plane, which is the name of your project (upbound-qs) by default.

 ```shell
 up ctx ./upbound-qs